Wisconsin Residential Lease Agreement

 Check-In Sheet

-Wisconsin requires that before move-in landlords must provide a check-in sheet, also known as a move-in checklist, listing the rental property’s features and existing damages.
-This enables accurate deductions from the security deposit upon move-out.
+Wisconsin landlords must provide a check-in sheet, also known as a move-in checklist, before move-in.
+This lists the rental property’s features and existing damages to help ensure accurate deductions from the security deposit upon move-out.
 A new tenant must take inventory of the property and return the sheet to the landlord within 7 days after the lease begins.

 Download: Wisconsin Move-In Checklist Disclosure Form (PDF)